canada-flag-jombone

 Today we covered the educational part of WHMIS training, but you also need to be trained about specific workplace procedures.

-2. Safety data sheets are up to date and accessible.
-They do not expire after 3 years like Material Safety Data Sheets.
+• Safety data sheets are up-to-date and accessible.
+They do not expire after three years like Material Safety Data Sheets.

-3. Worker’s training should be up to date.
-You should be familiar with any new hazardous products, and updated procedures.
+• Workers’ training should be up to date.
+You should be familiar with any new hazardous products and updated procedures.

 Stay safe at work!